Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Authorization ensures only permitted users can export data

 ## Epic 4: Project & Container Management

+**Description:**
+Project & Container Management provides the primary “information architecture” layer for CommuniQueue.
+This epic organizes messaging assets (templates, configs) into logical, hierarchical units tailored to complex business use-cases.
+Projects group messages by initiative or client; containers offer deep nesting, mirroring real-world orgs or campaign structures; both support fine-grained access, search, and bulk operations.
+This not only helps teams declutter and scale their communication assets, but also unlocks advanced features: permission overrides, flexible reporting, and workflow control.
+A thoughtfully designed hierarchy allows CommuniQueue to support everything from startups (few projects) to enterprises (dozens of subdivisions, campaigns, departments) without UI or admin chaos.

+**Why:**
+- Enables scalable, organized management of hundreds or thousands of templates.
+- Facilitates targeted permissions: e.g., Marketing can access only their campaigns.
+- Supports future features such as detailed analytics breakout (by project/campaign).
+- Streamlines onboarding—users can find, clone, or manage relevant assets intuitively.

+**What Success Looks Like:**
+- Users quickly locate, organize, and secure their messaging templates.
+- Permission assignment is flexible but never confusing.
+- Orgs of any scale can map their structure naturally onto the product’s hierarchy.

 ### Feature 4.1: Project Structure
 This feature implements the project organization system as the primary structural element within tenants.
 It includes creating the Project entity model and database schema, implementing CRUD operations for projects, building project listing and dashboard UI components, establishing project-specific permission controls, and implementing search and filtering capabilities for projects.